atxtechbro/tech-skills-gym/AmazonQ.md

 ### Our Training Contract

 **What I'll Provide:**
+- Specific, actionable instructions with exact commands to execute
 - Personalized technical exercises following the 5% rule (just beyond comfort zone)
 - Insights you wouldn't discover on your own (like a real personal trainer)
 - Progressive skill building that compounds over time